New images from my annual exhibit New Work are out!

 I’ve found exploring inkblot symmetries extremely rewarding.
 The perceptual transformation that occurs when making them and the visual skills this practice kindles has influenced my art in many ways.

 Here’s a sampling of my most recent digital inkblot studies.

 View some of my finished works of art that were influenced by klecksography here.

 See more in my exhibit New Work 2016.

 I’ve collected more responses to this image than any other.
 While they use varied words, most people’s associations share some quality of breath and/or a divine presence.
 However, some people’s associations vary wildly.

-On another occasion, a friend bought a print of this image and surprised his wife with it saying, “Look!
+On another occasion, a friend bought a print of this image and surprised his wife with it, saying, “Look!
 Isn’t it beautiful?”
 She replied, “You’re not hanging that in here!”
 “Why not?” he responded.
 “Can’t you see?
 It’s dirty.
-It’s an x-ray of someone sitting on the toilette.”
-It took some negotiation and an extended session of sharing what they saw in the image for him to be able to hang the image, in his office.
+It’s an x-ray of someone sitting on the toilet.”
+It took some negotiation and an extended session of sharing what they saw in the image for him to be able to hang the image in his office.

 How can other people’s associations inform your work?

-How many ways can you stimulate viewer’s association in your images?
+How many ways can you stimulate viewers’ associations with your images?